Lohit district

-Lohit district (//ˈləʊhɪt//) is an administrative district in the state of Arunachal Pradesh in India.
+Lohit district (/ˈləʊhɪt/) is an administrative district in the state of Arunachal Pradesh in India.
 The district headquarters is located at Tezu.
 As of 2011 it is the third most populous district of Arunachal Pradesh, after Papum Pare and Changlang.

 Etymology

 It was known earlier as the Mishmi Hills.
 The district is named after the Lohit River and consists of the river valley and hills/mountains to the north and south.

 History

+During medieval times, the plains, foothills, and lower hills of the district were part of the Chutia kingdom, while the higher hills were inhabited by the Mishmis.
+The Chutias controlled the area from the early 13th century to the 16th century.
+The ruins of the hill fort Bhismaknagar, Hatiduba and Tezu mud forts are from the Chutia period.
+After the fall of the Chutia kingdom in 1524 CE, certain parts in the southern plains of the district seems to have been brought under Ahom occupation.
+A new position, Thaomung Bo-ngen (Sadiyakhowa Gohain), was created to administer the plains region with headquarters in the Sunpura region.
+However, even after the fall of the Chutia state, sections of the Chutia population continued to resist Ahom authority from bases in the foothills and lower hill regions of the Lohit and Dibang valleys.
+Such rebellions are recorded in 1527, 1529, 1550 and 1572 CE.

-During medieval times, the present district was under the control of the rulers of the Chutiya Kingdom.
-The Chutiyas controlled the area from the early 13th century to the 16th century and during the 19th century, it became one of the last territories to be brought under British control after the punitive Abor and Mishmi Expedition in the first decade of 20th century.
+The 1978 Lohit District Gazetteer states that the disappearance of the Chutias from their former homeland "seems to have coincided with the advent of the early Mishmi migrants in the Sadiya region".
+The Sadiya Khowa Gohain maintained relations with the Mishmis and other neighbouring hill communities.
+The Sadiya Serpent Pillar (which was located near present-day Assam-Arunachal Pradesh borders) marked the frontier between the Mishmi people to the north and the Ahom kingdom to the south.
+Later, during the 19th century, the district became one of the last territories to be brought under British control after the punitive Abor and Mishmi Expedition in the first decade of the 20th century.

 In June 1980, Dibang Valley district was split from Lohit (and has since been bifurcated again to create the new Lower Dibang Valley district).
 On 16 February 2004, Anjaw district was carved out from the northern part of Lohit district bordering Tibet and Myanmar, with its headquarters at Hawai.
-Anjaw was carved out under the Arunachal Pradesh Re-organization of Districts Amendment Bill.
+Anjaw was carved out under the Arunachal Pradesh Reorganisation of Districts Amendment Bill.
 Namsai was split from Lohit in 2013.